ATAEngineering/mirrorPut/README.md

 model.
 Currently the utility only supports mirroring about the x=0, y=0, or z=0 planes.

+Alternatively, the put file can be revolved about an axis, for initializing a quarter/half/full model from an axisymmetric model.
+The utility currently supports revolving about the x, y, or z axis only.

 # Dependencies
-This python utility requires the h5py and argparse libraries.
+This python utility requires the h5py, argparse, and numpy libraries.

 # Usage
 Detailed usage can be found by passing the script the **-h** or **--help** options.
 The put file to mirror and the plane to mirror about can be specified on the command line.
+The `-r` or `--revolve` flag toggles revolving instead of mirroring, and then the axis of revolution, angle to revolve, and number of angular stations can be specified.

 ```
 mirrorPut -h